llefranc/42_ft_containers/README.md

 ## Tester

-I created a tester with my friend hherin, doing several tests on the five containers.
-It handles over **10000 tests** for some containers !
+I created a tester with [Hélène Herin][16], doing several tests on each of the five mandatory containers.
+It handles over **10000 tests for some containers !**

 It will test all the constructors, methods and iterators, by comparating your containers with the STL containers, and making a diff if some errors occured.